 In the popular game of rugby, a scrum is used to begin a match, typically after some type of rule violation or error.
 During a rugby scrum, eight players from each team tightly huddle heads-down in three rows.
 The primary goal is to gain possession of the ball, which is placed into the opening between the two opposing front line team members.

 Borrowing the concept of scrum from the game of rugby, the agile approach to software development uses a scrum framework to effectively manage product development.

 Using the scrum framework to create custom software, a product development team operates as a cohesive unit working towards a common goal.
 Team members function to support and empower one another.
 This involves frequent communication, realistic goal setting, and an overall commitment to the team.

 Similar to the agile scrum methodology used in product development, in order to be successful, a strong rugby team with self-managed roles works together for a common goal.
-Much like agile scrum software development, a rugby scrum relies heavily on strong communication among team players, with each player fulfilling a specific role to the best of their abilities.
+Much like agile scrum software development, a rugby scrum relies heavily on strong communication among team players.
 When a player is unable to execute, for whatever reason, teammates are expected to step in to fill the gap.

 5 Interesting Similarities between Rugby Scrum and the Agile Scrum Methodology